DSP Analog Development Kit

 |*Hardware only and proto-boards are intended for customers already owning a CCS compiler.|

 View Details.
-The estimated release date is December 31, 2020.
+The estimated return to stock date is December 31, 2021.

 The DSP Analog Development Kit demonstrates the DSP features of the dsPIC33EP256MU806 on an audio conditioning board.
 Along with a prototyping board, it includes the powerful PCWHD Integrated Development Environment with compiler support for Microchip's 8-bit and 16-bit PIC® MCU families and an ICD-U64 in-circuit programmer/debugger that supports C-aware real time debugging.